 A meta-analysis is an approach used to synthesize the results of individual studies through statistical methods.
 This method makes the literature knowledge about the researched subject measurable.
 It provides eliminates uncertainty by bringing together studies with conflicting results.
 The effectiveness of the studies examined in the meta-analysis can be revealed, and even studies with small effect sizes are brought together to provide a chance to achieve a large effect.
 In this respect, it contributes to creating different research designs in clinical studies.
 The meta-analysis is built on the concept of effect size, which directly impacts the results of heterogeneity and publication bias.
-Examining the effect size at different steps leads to some complexities.
-In this study, the individual effect size effect on overall effect size is examined through scenarios developed on the factors of the number of samples and the number of studies to examine these complexities.
+Examining the effect size is examined through scenarios developed on the factors of the number of samples and the number of studies to examine these complexities.
 The results of different combinations are discussed comparatively.
 A strategic design is proposed to control the study design with comparative results, determination of the need for subgroup analyses, homogeneity, and publication bias reviews.